NeuroBox3D/MembranePotentialMapping_app/README.md

 # app_MembranePotentialMapping
-Example usage for the MembranePotentialMapping plugin
+Example usage for the MembranePotentialMapping plugin please see the comments in the provided lua file.